-1 = advantaged), gender (-1 = male, 1 = female), high school GPA, SAT/ACT scores, and whether participants were low-income based on Pell Grant status (-1 = does not receive Pell Grants, 1 = receives Pell Grants).
-In addition, we also included a covariate for each of the four institutions included in the sample.
-For the sake of consistency, we used this same standard set of covariates for all analyses in this article.
+Consistent with previous difference-education studies (Stephens et al., 2014; Townsend et al., 2019) and to ensure that the academic performance effects were due to the intervention, rather than demographic characteristics, we controlled for race and ethnicity (-1 = disadvantaged, 1 = advantaged), gender (-1 = male, 1 = female), high school GPA, SAT/ACT scores, and whether participants were low-income based on Pell Grant status (-1 = does not receive Pell Grants, 1 = receives Pell Grants).
+In addition, we also included a covariate for each of the four institutions included in the sample.24 For the sake of consistency, we used this same standard set of covariates for all analyses in this article.

-To examine the effects of the intervention condition for first-generation students, we conducted planned contrasts in which we dummy coded generation status (first-generation = 0, continuing-generation = 1) and intervention condition (difference-education vs. control: difference-education = 1, social-belonging = 0, control = 0; social-belonging vs. control: difference-education = 0, social-belonging = 1, control = 0).
-This allowed us to examine the simple effect for first-generation students in (1) the difference-education intervention versus the control and (2) the social-belonging intervention versus the control.
+To examine the effects of the intervention condition for firstgeneration students, we conducted planned contrasts in which we dummy coded generation status (first-generation = 0, continuing-generation = 1) and intervention condition (difference-education vs. control: difference-education = 1, social-belonging = 0, control = 0; social-belonging vs. control: difference-education = 0, social-belonging = 1, control = 0).
+This allowed us to examine the simple effect for first-generation students in (a) the difference-education intervention versus the control and (b) the social-belonging intervention versus the control.
 To examine the effects of the intervention condition for continuing-generation students, we recoded the dummy coding of generation status (first-generation = 1, continuing-generation = 0).
 To determine whether the effects of the intervention condition were significantly different for first-generation versus continuing-generation students, we used a univariate analysis of variance to test the interaction effect in the regression model controlling for the standard set of covariates.
-A full report of statistics for these regression models (including descriptive statistics and the models without covariates) can be found in Appendix I of the supplemental materials.
+A full report of statistics for these regression models (including descriptive statistics and the models without covariates) can be found in Section S9 in the online supplemental materials.